itensai1/clean-dir-script/README.md

 ```
     Usage: clean_dir.py [OPTION] [PATH (absolute)]

-    Group files in PATH directory or the current directory if no PATH by OPTION
+    Group files in the specified directory (PATH) or the current directory if no directory is provided, based on the chosen grouping OPTION.

     Options:
         -a          Group files based on their first alphabetical letter.